SIGN-IN

 Developing computational methods for the analysis of high-throughput sequencing data

-Lucian Ilie, University of Western Ontario
+Lucian Ilie, Western University

 Lucian is working on an investigation of the mathematical properties of words (not necessarily English words, just any combination of letters, like "ATTTGTCCAA").
 What he's doing actually has application to understanding the structure of DNA sequences, so a major breakthrough here could prove very interesting for molecular biologists as well.
 Lucian is collaborating on solving an important conjecture with researchers from France, UK, and Canada.
 More info